How Long Does Divorce Take in Florida?

 Do Grandparents Have Visitation or Custody Rights in Florida?

+Grandparents do not automatically have rights under the law; however, they can acquire visitation rights under certain circumstances.
+For example, if the parents get divorced, it may be possible for the grandparents to gain visitation rights.
 With all visitation and custody issues, the central factor is whether it is in the best interests of the child.
 For that reason, the court will weigh a number of factors when determining whether to grant visitation rights, such as the relationship with the child and the health of the grandparents.

 Grandparents do not have custody rights in Florida, but they can adopt their grandchild in limited situations.
 The attorneys at Moraitis & Raimondi, LLP, can help you understand your rights and provide you with guidance throughout the process.
 We understand the importance of your relationship with your grandchild, and we will work diligently through the legal system to help you keep that relationship into the future.